Ladycats inch closer to top of 4-5A standings with win over Wichita Falls; Bearcats clinch playoff spot | The Community News

 The win – which clinches a playoff spot for Aledo – evens the Bearcats’ district record at 3-3, while WFHS drops to 1-5.

-Nitsch led the Bearcats with a game-high 19 points while adding a team-high seven rebounds.
+Nitsch and Newell each scored 17 points to lead led the Bearcats.
+The pair combined for 13 rebounds as Newell pulled down seven boards.

-Also scoring were Newell with 15 points, Chase Becker with nine, Reid Dietrich with five, Jason Llewellyn with four, Cade Harris with three and Hunter Lucas with two.
+Also scoring were Chase Becker with nine points, Reid Dietrich with five, Jason Llewellyn with four, Cade Harris with three and Hunter Lucas with two.

 The Bearcats led 19-12 after the first quarter and, thanks to a 17-6 run in the second quarter, took a 36-18 lead at the half.